gershnik/sys_string/doc/Usage.md

 * Use the `sys_string_builder` class.
 This is the most general, performant and flexible way.

 To use `sys_string_builder`, you create an instance of it, perform various methods that populate its content and then call the `build()` method to produce a `sys_string`.
-The `build()` method is `noexcept` and is very low or 0 cost - there are no allocations happening in it.
-Everything that needs to be allocated has already been done by the time you call it.

 Generally, `sys_string_builder` can be used in two ways.
 First, it exposes the conventional "builder" idiom where you can do things like: